briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 To start off, there are a
 [few basic approaches](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Layout)
 to layout your btrfs subvolumes.
-Feel free to come up with your own, but here's the layout of my subvolumes and where they are mounted:
+Feel free to come up with your own, but here's the layout of my subvolumes and how they are mounted into the system.
+Subvolumes are prefixed with `@` and normal directories are suffixed with `/`.

 ```
-btrfs         -> /.btrfs
+toplevel       -> /.btrfs
-├── home      -> /home
+├── @home      -> /home
-├── root      -> /
+├── @root      -> /
-├── snapshots
+├── snapshots/
-│   ├── home
+│   ├── home/
-│   │   ├── 2020-02-20T20:20:20
+│   │   ├── @2020-02-20T20:20:20
-│   │   ├── 2021-02-21T21:21:21
+│   │   ├── @2021-02-21T21:21:21
-│   │   └── my_snapshot
+│   │   └── @my_snapshot
-│   └── root
+│   └── root/
-│       ├── 2002-02-02T02:02:02
+│       ├── @2002-02-02T02:02:02
-│       ├── 2003-03-03T03:03:03
+│       ├── @2003-03-03T03:03:03
-│       └── before_install_foo
+│       └── @before_install_foo
-└── swap
+└── @swap
 ```

-The `/.btrfs` mount point exists to make it convenient to access all the other subvolumes/snapshots.
-The `home` and `root` subvolumes are separate since most of the time you'd want to restore them separately from each other (e.g. I deleted my documents vs I need to downgrade a package).
-The `swap` subvolume is for storing a [swapfile] since it requires that the containing subvolume is not snapshotted or compressed.
+The `/.btrfs` mount point exists to make it convenient to access all the other subvolumes/snapshots. `@home` and `@root` are separate subvolumes since most of the time you'd want to restore them separately from each other (e.g. I deleted my documents vs I need to downgrade a package).
+The `swap` subvolume is for storing a [swap file] since it requires that the containing subvolume is not snapshotted or compressed.

+To actually create this layout, you should first mount the btrfs top-level somewhere (e.g. `/btrfs`) so you can `cd` in and start creating the subvolume and directory structure.
+To continue with the rest of the installation, you should mount the `@root` subvolume at `/mnt` and then the EFI system partition at `/mnt/boot`.

 ## Installation and Configuration